-Research Design in the Study of Animal Social Behavior, hosted by Mike Sheehan
+Research Design in the Study of Animal Social Behavior, hosted by Mike Webster

 A weekly discussion group for the evaluation of ongoing research projects - not necessarily finished products - in areas related to animal behavior.
 Neurobiology and Behavior graduate students studying animal behavior are encouraged to sign up to present once every year, especially those students in their second year and beyond.
 Students, post-docs and faculty from any field are welcome to both present and attend.

 Lunch Bunch held in A106 Morison Room on Tuesdays from 12:25 p.m. - 1:15 p.m.

 |August 30, 2022||Mike Sheehan and Matthew Zipple||Emergence of spatial and social structure in experimental populations of mice|

 |September 6, 2022||

 |September 13, 2022||Madelyn Ore||